 Maple syrup brushed on the warm cobbler adds color and shine to the other-wise pale topping.
 And don’t save this excellent cobbler for wheat-sensitive people only; everyone will like it.
-Contributed by Fran Costigan from More Great Good Dairy-Free Desserts Naturally* (reprinted by permission of the author).
+Contributed by Fran Costigan, reprinted by permission from More Great Good Dairy-Free Desserts Naturally.* Photos by Evan Atlas.

 Serves: 6 to 8